Jamie excels at understanding his clients’ interests and providing clear information and advice. Above all, he knows the value of listening.

 See Jamie’s TEDx talk on environmental rights here.

-Jamie has experience before the provincial courts of Nova Scotia and Newfoundland and Labrador, as well as the NS Utility and Review Board.
+Jamie has appeared before the provincial courts of Nova Scotia and Newfoundland and Labrador, the Nova Scotia Supreme Court, and the NS Utility and Review Board.
 He is a past executive director of the East Coast Environmental Law Association, and completed the criminal law clinic with the Crown Attorneys’ office in Dartmouth, NS.

 Jamie was honoured to successfully represent Harrietsfield resident Marlene Brown in bringing forward the first private prosecution of an Environment Act offence in Nova Scotia, resulting in the province taking over the prosecution.